How to Make Images in Emails Load Automatically

 Enter image URL proxy whitelist patterns and click Save.

-It is a good idea to consult with your security team before making changes to the Image URL proxy whitelist, since it can easily expose your users and domain to security risks if done carelessly.
+It is a good idea to consult with your security team before making changes to the Image URL proxy whitelist.
+Otherwise, it can easily expose your users and domain to security risks if done carelessly.
 Still, if you have a domain that is controlled by an administrator within your organization and is completely trusted, then whitelisting that URL should be a safe move.